 How do you pull off all this construction?
 Heavy taxes, relatively speaking (see v.
 3-6 in Mosiah 11).

-David and Solomon built up cities, storage cities, city walls and fortifications, etc. (See 1Ki 9:15-19) One could argue that these were wise and necessary building outlays, perfectly justifiable.
-But again, what’s the cost?
+David and Solomon built up cities, storage cities, city walls and fortifications, etc. (See 1Kings 9:15-19) One could argue that these were wise and necessary building outlays, perfectly justifiable.
+But again, at what cost?

-In order to do all their building (which was more city-oriented and less luxury-oriented, from what the records tell us), David and Solomon instituted relatively heavy taxes of time in what is known as corvée labor.
+In order to do all their building (which was more city-oriented and less luxury-oriented than that of Noah, from what the records tell us), David and Solomon instituted relatively heavy taxes of time in what is known as corvée labor.

 Not just those of foreign descent though.

 King Solomon conscripted forced labor out of all Israel; the levy numbered thirty thousand men.
 He sent them to the Lebanon, ten thousand a month in shifts; they would be a month in the Lebanon and two months at home; Adoniram was in charge of the forced labor.
 Solomon also had seventy thousand laborers and eighty thousand stonecutters in the hill country, besides Solomon’s three thousand three hundred supervisors who were over the work, having charge of the people who did the work.
 At the king’s command, they quarried out great, costly stones in order to lay the foundation of the [temple] with dressed stones.